ScaDS/faster-whisper-stt/README.md

 After setting up, feel free to use the code provided in the repo.

-*Beware*: models can use some diskspace, so keep an eye on you system-stats!
+*Beware*: models can use some diskspace, so keep an eye on your system-stats!

 # How it works & what it does
 ## Transcribe wav-file